bbbradsmith/6502vdelay/README.md

  so if you are extremely cramped for space and willing to experiment with a few bytes of internal padding you might be able to get away with much smaller alignment.

+The normal version works by shifting out the low 3 bits of A and branching to delay an extra 1, 2, or 4 cycles if each is set.
+ Finally, with A divded by 8, it does an 8-cycle per loop countdown to finish.

-The clockslide technique used can work with several different instructions.
+The self-modifying version uses a clockslide technique, which can work with several different instructions.
  Any 2-byte 2-cycle instruction that preserves the flags/registers you need can be used for the bulk of the slide.
  The second-last instruction is a branch to avoid a spurious read from a 3-cycle ZP instruction, but it means the last instruction doubles as a distance to a nearby RTS, which might be a little weird.